01 – The University of Wollongong (in Australia) is established.

 03 – Brazilian footballer Pélé becomes the sport’s highest-paid star when he accepts a $7 million three-year contract from the New York Cosmos.

 05 – The Suez Canal re-opens (to all but Israeli shipping) for the first time since hostilities led to its closure in 1967.

-05 – In a referendum, the UK votes overwhelmingly to stay in the EEC.
+05 – In a referendum, over 67% of British voters elect to stay in the EEC, or Common Market.

 07 – Greek parliament adopts a new constitution.

 09 – In London, the House of Commons is broadcast live on the radio for the first time.
 Commentary is provided by BBC political editor David Holmes and Edmund Boyle, from Independent Radio News, who share a cramped, sound-proofed box inside the chamber.